 I remember when Poo~pourri first came out, I thought that it was magic!
 That’s because it really did work and eliminated a common problem that seemingly had no solution.
 Little did I know that Poo~pourri is super easy to make yourself and works on the simple principle that oil sits on top of water.

 From One Good Thing by Jillee.

 So there you have it!
 Seven different all-natural bathroom products that you can start making yourself.
 As you probably noticed, many of these recipes use essential oils or can have essential oils added to them.
 Do you need help buying high-quality EOs?
-If so, check out Young Living’s website, and be sure to use Member ID ##3508029.
+If so, I can help!

 Here is also a link to my all-time favorite cleaning spray bottles.
 I have gone through many different varieties!